SpyzzVVarun/DA421-A1/README.md

 ### Data Preprocessing

 The datasets underwent standard pre-processing steps to ensure uniformity and accuracy.
 We first removed missing values using mean imputation for numerical features and the mode for categorical features.
-We used one-hot encoding for categorical features, applied Min-Max scaling to normalize all ordinal attributes between 0 and 1 and standardized all the numeric attributes.
+We used one-hot encoding and label encoding for categorical features, applied Min-Max scaling to normalize all ordinal attributes between 0 and 1 and standardized all the numeric attributes.
 Finally, the dataset was split into 70% train, 30% test data.

-* Discuss specifics for the Adult dataset
-* Discuss specifics for the census income dataset
+Data sampling was performed on the census-income dataset due to its large size to allow timely and efficient computation for the experiments.
+A stratified sample of 40,000 rows (approx 20%) was created based on the race distribution, ensuring that the demographic composition of the dataset remained intact.
+This allowed for efficient computation while preserving the integrity of demographic attributes in the analysis.

 ### Custom Distance Function